Academic Advising FAQs

 How do I self-design a major or minor?

-How do I change my Academic Advisor?
+How do I switch from my current Advisor to my major Advisor?

 How do I apply for an internship?